 1. Explain an enhanced broad understanding of the theory, policy and practice of dispute resolution;

-2. Intepret the various dispute resolution processes, their advantages and limitations;
+2. Interpret the various dispute resolution processes, their advantages and limitations;

 3. Apply dispute resolution methods in particular areas of practice;